clarpaul/RepData_PeerAssessment1/Clarpaul_Reproducible_Research_PA1.md

 ![](Clarpaul_Reproducible_Research_PA1_files/figure-markdown_github/histPanelNAimputed-1.png)

 For the *Mean Steps* imputation, the 8 imputed days are placed exactly on top of the mean of the distribution.
-For the *Interpolation* method, the re-distribution is more disperse and organic -- perhaps closer to the true distriubtion.
-Changes in mean and media for *Interpolation* method:
+For the *Interpolation* method, the re-distribution is more disperse and organic -- perhaps closer to the true distribution (more on this, later).
+Changes in mean and media for the *Interpolation* method:

 ``` r
 round(mean(stepsbydtimp_int2$StepsPerDay) - mean(stepsbydt_na$StepsPerDay, na.rm = TRUE), 0)